nextzen/lrm-mapzen/README.md

 [...]
 ```

 Also, include the stylesheet.
-This can replace the default `leaflet-routing-machine.css` provided by LRM, since the Mapzen plugin includes its own styles and icons.
+This can replace the default `leaflet-routing-machine.css` provided by LRM, since the Mapzen plug-in includes its own styles and icons.

 ```html
 <link rel="stylesheet" href="leaflet.routing.mapzen.css">
 ```

 Insert your [Mapzen Turn-by-Turn API key](https://mapzen.com/developers) for the placeholder text (valhalla-xxxxxx) and a routing options object to at least include the costing mode (`auto`, `bicycle`, `pedestrian`, or `multimodal`).
-(Note that no additional options are needed for `formatter`.)
+Note that no additional options are needed for `formatter`.

 ```js
 var map = L.map('map');